 MedPage Epileptic Seizure Monitor

-The MedPage Epileptic Seizure Monitor (Model MP5-UT) is what might be described as a ‘mattress monitor’.
+The Medpage MP5V2 High Sensitivity Seizure Monitor is what might be described as a ‘mattress monitor’.

 Please note: the MedPage is a movement detection monitor and therefore does not provide alerts for non-convulsive types of seizures, such as absence seizures.

-The Medpage is a movement detection monitor and does not provide alerts for non-convulsive types of seizures.
-Families who have used the Medpage reported that it was easy to set up and, with a few nights of adjusting it, easy to set to body weight and normal sleep movements of the child or adult with Dravet Syndrome.
+After a few nights of adjusting to the monitor, families have found it easy to set to body weight and normal sleep movements of the child or adult with Dravet Syndrome.
 The families didn’t need to worry about their child causing a false alarm by setting off a sensor simply by moving in their sleep, or the sensor not picking up a convulsive seizure as the Medpage monitors the whole sleeping area.

 Important: the MedPage Epileptic Seizure Monitor and other monitoring equipment provided by DSUK is in an assistive capacity only.
 The intention of provision is to assist in the management of an individual, and their condition and symptoms, to help minimise risk.
 Monitoring devices are assistive only and must not be used in substitute for observing clinical signs.
-DUSK can accept no liability for the accuracy of monitoring equipment nor for any consequences resulting from reliance on the device, or the actions of a patient, carer, medical practitioner or other individual resulting from use of the monitoring device.
+DSUK can accept no liability for the accuracy of monitoring equipment nor for any consequences resulting from reliance on the device, or the actions of a patient, carer, medical practitioner or other individual resulting from use of the monitoring device.